linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 The fund has not borrowed any funds, but its accrued management fee with the portfolio manager currently totals 30,000.
 There are 4 million shares outstanding.
 What is the net asset value of the fund?

 10. Reconsider the Fingroup Fund in the previous problem.
-If during the year the portfolio manager sells all of the holdings of stock D and replaces it with 200,000 shares of stock E at  $50 per share and 200,000 shares of stock F at$ 25 per share, what is the portfolio turnover rate?
+If during the year the portfolio manager sells all of the holdings of stock D and replaces it with 200,000 shares of stock E at  \$50 per share and 200,000 shares of stock F at\$ 25 per share, what is the portfolio turnover rate?
- 11. The Closed Fund is a closed-end investment company with a portfolio currently worth $200 million.
-It has liabilities of $3 million and 5 million shares outstanding.
+ 11. The Closed Fund is a closed-end investment company with a portfolio currently worth \$200 million.
+It has liabilities of \$3 million and 5 million shares outstanding.

 a.
 What is the NAV of the fund?
 b.
 If the fund sells for 36 per share, what is its premium or discount as a percent of net asset value?

-12. Corporate Fund started the year with a net asset value of $12.50.
-By year-end, its NAV equaled $12.10.
+12. Corporate Fund started the year with a net asset value of \$12.50.
+By year-end, its NAV equaled \$12.10.
 The fund paid year-end distributions of income and capital gains of 1.50.
 What was the (pretax) rate of return to an investor in the fund?

-13. A closed-end fund starts the year with a net asset value of $12.00.
-By year-end, NAV equals $12.10.
+13. A closed-end fund starts the year with a net asset value of \$12.00.
+By year-end, NAV equals \$12.10.
 At the beginning of the year, the fund was selling at a 2\% premium to NAV.
 By the end of the year, the fund is selling at a 7\% discount to NAV.
 The fund paid year-end distributions of income and capital gains of 1.50.

 a.
 What is the rate of return to an investor in the fund during the year?
 b.
 What would have been the rate of return to an investor who held the same securities as the fund manager during the year?